Our President and Founder

 Margot Pritzker launched the WomenOnCall organization in February 2006 to provide women and nonprofits with an online meeting place to forge productive and efficient connections that make a difference in people's lives.

-Margot Pritzker is President and Founder of WomenOnCall, a national volunteer match organization.
+Margot Pritzker is President and Founder of WomenOnCall, a volunteer match organization.
 WomenOnCall provides women and nonprofits with an online meeting place to forge productive and efficient, skills-based volunteer connections.
 Pritzker is chair of the Zohar Education Project Inc., established in 1995.
 This is a project to translate the Zohar, the canonical work of Jewish mysticism, into English and will be completed with its 12th volume in 2017.

 Margot is involved in a number of initiatives that affect women and children.
 She has overseen the initiation and progress of schools in remote areas of the Himalayas and Afghanistan.
 Furthering cultivation of leadership amongst young people led to her involvement with Ashesi University in Ghana.
 As a Trustee of the Aspen Institute, Pritzker participates in leadership development throughout the world and is a seminar moderator for the Aspen Global Leadership Network.
 As a trustee of the Board of the Chicago Council on Global Affairs and of the Advisory Board of America Abroad Media, she continues her involvement in international issues.